supposedly/joffrey/README.md

 ### Simple CLI

-_**NOTE: joffrey.simple will be deprecated soon -- or, at the very least, demoted to "recipe" status.**_
+_**NOTE: Consider joffrey.simple deprecated or something -- it should probably be demoted to "recipe" status.**_

 As an alternative to the full `joffrey.CLI` parser, one may use (as mentioned above) a reduced form of it, dubbed `joffrey.simple`.
 It works as follows: